michaelmob/website/content/post/coreboot-thinkpad-x220/index.md

 This repository is a supplement for [my x220 coreboot flash guide on YouTube](https://youtu.be/kJRgBlXRy5I).

-While highly unlikely, it is possible to brick your x220 by trying to flash coreboot.
+While highly unlikely, it is possible to brick your x220 by attempting to flash coreboot.
 I take no responsibility if that were to occur so do this at your own risk.

 *You can always re-flash your old BIOS.
 (Keep backups!)*